Categories

 Condition settings: 37°C (conventional acceleration), 45°C (extreme heat shock), humidity 60%~75%.

-Time gradient: test performance after 1 week, 2 weeks, and 4 weeks.
+Time gradient: performance is tested after 1 week, 2 weeks, and 4 weeks.

 • High humidity attack: water molecules "invasion war"

-Humidity control: In a humidity environment of 75%~90%, the moisture absorption of the test reagents is tested.
+Humidity control: In an environment with a humidity of 75% to 90%, the moisture absorption of the test reagents is tested.

 Fatal problems: freeze-dried powder deliquesces into clumps (such as PCR primers degrade after absorbing moisture) and enzyme activity is lost (such as proteinase K autodissolves in water).

-• Light experiment: "disassembling" ultraviolet rays to test light-sensitive components (such as fluorescent probes, vitamin B12).
+• Light experiment: "Dismantling" of ultraviolet rays to test light-sensitive components (such as fluorescent probes, vitamin B12).

-Test plan: Expose samples to simulated sunlight intensity (5000 lux) for 72 hours and compare them to samples kept away from light.
+Test plan: Exposure to simulated sunlight intensity (5000 lux) for 72 hours, compared with samples stored in the dark.

 The actual storage life of the reagent can be deduced from the above accelerated experimental data.
 (Note: Some ingredients (such as proteins) may undergo irreversible denaturation at high temperatures and need to be cross-validated with long-term stability data).